What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Accommodation: Fairly decrepit as you might expect.
 Bangladeshis have little sense of shame, so expect people from the village to enter you room unannounced and stare, peer through cracks in the door or stare at you from the window.
 Hotel owners are usually really honoured you want to stay there, so will do anything for you (sometimes too much and too imposing).
 In some places in Old Dhaka they will not permit non-Muslims.
 Unmarried couples are banned from hotels without exception (as in Iran simply state you are married if asked).

-• Hot water: None, only big hotels in Dhaka
+• Hot water: Less than common, only big/best hotels (normally in Dhaka)

-• Food: Spicy Lamb or chicken curry with chapatti.
+• Food: Spicy Lamb, fish or chicken curry with chapati.
 Rarely anything else.
 Gets really boring.
 Sometimes you'll find kebabs.

 • Vegetarians: Nothing for exciting for vegetarians - can be tough.
-Plenty of plain rice.
+Plenty of chapti, plain rice and dal.

-• Hassle and annoyance factor: People don’t hassle you, but you will be overcharged in restaurants.
-The constant crowds foreigners draw get really tiring, but at the same time is also the charm.
+• Hassle and annoyance factor: People don't hassle you, but you may be overcharged in restaurants.
+The constant crowds foreigners draw get really tiring, but at the same time are also the charm.
+The annoyance is not really the crowd, it is the fact that a lot of the English spoken is very basic and having a conversation is hard work, plus you can be 'adopted' all too easily.

 • Women alone: Possible, but not recommended.

-• Highlights: Taj Maha* (Agra, 1-2 hours from Delhi), Golden Temple* (Amritsar), Varanasi*, Goa & Kerala (both southern states not cities), Jaisalmer*, Udaipur, Kanha National Park, the Pakistan border closing ceremony* (near Amritsar), the food, the mountainous north (although Kashmir is better/safer and easier in Pakistan) incl. the road to Leh*, Ladakh, trek to Gangotri Glacier - so much and especially the people and general feel.
+Highlights: Taj Mahal (Agra, 1-2 hours from Delhi), Golden Temple (Amritsar), Varanasi , Goa & Kerala (both southern states not cities), Jaisalmer , Udaipur, Kanha National Park, the Pakistan border closing ceremony (near Amritsar), the food, the mountainous north (although Kashmir is better/safer and easier in Pakistan) incl. the road to Leh , Ladakh, trek to Gangotri Glacier - so much and especially the people and general feel.

 • Visa strategy: Yes you'll need a visa and normally will have to wait a day or two for it.
 Pick up in any major capital before you go.
-Valid for six months from date of issue (not from your entry into the country).
+Valid for six months no longer (as previously) from date of issue.
 Multi and single entry often cost the same.
+With the 2014 change of government, India has once again promised to reform its visa policy and move to online applications.
+When/how this happens will be - no doubt - a typical saga of how Indian government departments operate.

 • Permits: Restricted area permits are required for the following states in India: Sikkim (15 days, get in Siliguri), Andaman Islands (30 days - issued at the airport if flying in, if coming by boat you'll need to get in advance).
 Permits are no longer needed for Assam, Tripura or Meghalaya, but you still need one for Manipur, the Arunachal Pradesh, Mizoram and Nagaland.